backdrop-contrib/ubercart/shipping/uc_usps/UPGRADING.md

 That means that any _Envelope_ products can still be offered to be shipped in a box.
 You can't actually specify that it can _only_ be shipped in some type of envelope.
 However, this is useful, because if you have selected the _All in one_ option in the quote options for USPS, it will permit both _Envelope_ and _Small package_ products to be shipped in the same box.

-Another interesting feature of the existing USPS module is that while it offers the user a choice of several different rates, it will ship all packages via the same rate, even if it would be cheaper to ship, say, one product in an envelope and another in a box.
+Another characteristic of the existing USPS module is that while it offers the user a choice of several different rates, it will ship all packages via the same rate, even if it would be cheaper to ship, say, one product in an envelope and another in a box.

 (Note that there was a bug in the rendering of of the services presented to the user to choose from, which did not correctly list the number of packages being shipped.
 This has been fixed in the current version.)